Marina Karella: Life

 Marína Karélla was born in Athens on 17 July 1940 to industrialist Theódoros Karéllas and Élli Chalikiopoúlou.

 In 1960, Karélla was enrolled at the Athens School of Fine Arts, where she studied till 1963.
 She then continued with her studies at the École des Beaux-Arts in Paris and the Academy of Fine Arts in Salzburg, having also trained under notable artists like Oskar Kokoška and Giánnis Tsaroúchis.

 On 7 February 1965, she married Prince Michael of Greece and Denmark at the Royal Palace in Athens.
 However, because the marriage was considered non-dynastic, she did not automatically acquire the title of 'Princess of Greece and Denmark' nor the style of 'Her Royal Highness', but is instead referred to as Marína, Consort of Prince Michael of Greece and Denmark.

-The couple has two daughters: Princess Alexándra (born 15 October 1968 in Athens) and Princess Ólga of Greece (born 17 November 1971 in Athens).
+The couple has two daughters: Princess Alexándra (born 15 October 1968 in Athens) and Princess Olga of Greece (born 17 November 1971 in Athens).